CCBR/LOGAN/docs/user-guide/pipeline.md

 ```

 ### Genome
-`--genome` - A flag to indicate which genome to run for alignment/variant calling/etc. Like `--genome hg38` to run the hg38 genome
+`--genome` - A flag to indicate which genome to run. hg38, hg19 and mm10 are supported.
+Example: `--genome hg38` to run the hg38 genome

 `--genome hg19` and `--genome mm10` are also supported

 #### hg38 has options for either
-`--genome hg38` - Based off the GRCh38.d1.vd1.fa which is consistent with TCGA and other GDC processing pipelines
+`--genome hg38` - Based off the GRCh38.d1.vd1.fa which is consistent with TCGA/GDC processing pipelines

-`--genome hg38_sf` - Based off the Homo_sapiens_assembly38.fasta which is derived from the Broad Institute/NCI Sequencing Facility.
+`--genome hg38_sf` - Based off the Homo_sapiens_assembly38.fasta which is derived from the Broad Institute/NCI Sequencing Facility
-The biggest difference between the two is that GRCh38.d1.vd1.fa has fewer contigs (especially related to HLA regions), so reads should map to chr6 vs the HLA contig directly
+The biggest difference between the two is that GRCh38.d1.vd1.fa includes the GCA_000001405.15_GRCh38_no_alt_analysis_set, Sequence Decoys (GenBank Accession GCA_000786075), and Virus Sequences.
+Homo_sapiens_assembly38.fasta has HLA specific contigs which may not be compatible with certain downstream tools.

 ### Operating Modes